 The net emission saving of greenhouse gases is a chain performance.
-Table 1 makes a distinction between the includes different minimum greenhouse gas emission savings for installations in which depending on when production has started before 5 October 2015 or started on or after this date.
-This implies that the end-user shall obtain information that demonstrates if when the biofuel or bioliquid installation in the chain has started the production on or after 5 October 2015, resulting in a higherto make an assessment based on the applicable minimum greenhouse gas emission saving requirement.
+Table 1 includes different minimum greenhouse gas emission savings for installations depending on when production has started.
+This implies that the end-user shall obtain information that demonstrates when the installation in the chain has started the production to make an assessment based on the applicable minimum greenhouse gas emission saving requirement.